Visiting Madrid? Don’t miss these things!

-Madrid is the third largest city in the EU (after London and Berlin) and offers you plenty to explore.
-Whether you want to eat your way through town, enjoy the culture and museums, or simply admire the beautiful architecture and parks, you’re sure to find something that you’ll enjoy.
+Madrid is the second-largest city in the EU (London Brexited, so Berlin is now first).
+Whether you want to eat your way through town, enjoy the culture and museums, or admire the beautiful architecture and parks, the city has something for almost everyone.

 Thank you Contiki for hosting our trip.
 See our 15 day trip itinerary here.
 All opinions are always our own.
 This post may contain affiliate links, where we receive a small commission on sales of the products that are linked at no additional cost to you.
 Read our full disclosure for more info.
 Thank you for supporting the brands that make Local Adventurer possible.